Restaurant in New York City, United States

 How to Approach This Across Visits

 One visit is enough to understand the quality.
 Two or three visits is where you start to map the range.
-Under chef Christian Pineda, the Mexican cooking at Los Tacos No. 1 is rooted in direct technique done at high volume without shortcuts , the kind of operation that gets onto Opinionated About Dining cheap eats lists precisely because consistency at speed is harder than it looks.
+Under chef Christian Pineda, the Mexican cooking at Los Tacos No. 1 is rooted in direct technique done at high volume without shortcuts, the kind of operation that gets onto Opinionated About Dining cheap eats lists precisely because consistency at speed is harder than it looks.
 On a first visit, orient around the core tacos: the al pastor and adobada are the reference points for what this kitchen does well.
-A second visit is worth using to explore the full menu width , quesadillas, mulitas, and whatever is rotating.
+A second visit is worth using to explore the full menu width, quesadillas, mulitas, whatever is rotating.
 A third visit tends to become a ritual rather than a discovery exercise, which is the leading endorsement a counter operation can earn.

-For context on how this fits the wider New York Mexican scene: Oxomoco offers a full sit-down wood-fired Mexican experience at a higher price point, and Atla in NoHo covers the all-day cafe-meets-Mexican-cooking middle ground.
+For context on how this fits the wider New York Mexican scene: Oxomoco offers a full sit-down wood-fired Mexican experience at a higher price point, Atla in NoHo covers the all-day cafe-meets-Mexican-cooking middle ground.
 Alta Calidad and ABC Cocina sit at the refined end of the city's Mexican casual dining.
 For pure birria focus, Birria Landia is the dedicated alternative.
-Los Tacos No. 1 occupies a different tier from all of them: faster, cheaper, and benchmarked against the leading street-focused taqueria operations in the country rather than the New York restaurant scene as a whole.
-If you want a frame of reference beyond New York, Pujol in Mexico City or Alma Fonda Fina in Denver show what refined Mexican cooking looks like in a full-service context , useful for understanding how different the ambitions are here, which is not a criticism.
+Los Tacos No. 1 occupies a different tier from all of them: faster, cheaper, benchmarked against the leading street-focused taqueria operations in the country rather than the New York restaurant scene as a whole.
+If you want a frame of reference beyond New York, Pujol in Mexico City or Alma Fonda Fina in Denver show what refined Mexican cooking looks like in a full-service context, useful for understanding how different the ambitions are here, which is not a criticism.

 Practical Details

-Reservations: Not required , walk-ins only, which keeps the booking difficulty low.
+Reservations: Not required, walk-ins only, which keeps the booking difficulty low.
 Dress: No dress code; come as you are.
-Budget: Cheap eats pricing , expect to eat well for under $20 per head.
+Budget: Cheap eats pricing, expect to eat well for under $20 per head.
 Groups: The counter format works for small groups; larger parties should expect to manage space themselves rather than being seated together.
 Timing: Lunch and early evening are the most manageable windows; peak dinner hours at a counter this popular will mean a queue.
 Getting there: 200 Park Ave S puts you in the Flatiron district with solid subway access.
 For the wider area, see our full New York City restaurants guide, our New York City hotels guide, our New York City bars guide, our New York City wineries guide, and our New York City experiences guide.

 Awards and Recognition